This post may contain affiliate links. Please read our disclosure policy.

 Instructions

 • Peel, core, and slice the apples.
-Place them in a bowl and toss with lemon juice to prevent browning.
+Toss with lemon juice in a bowl to prevent browning.

-• Stir in brown sugar and spices, cooking for 30 seconds.
+• Stir in the brown sugar, cinnamon, and nutmeg.
+Cook for 30 seconds.

 • Remove from heat and serve warm.